jtouzi/aws_global_accelerator/lab-7-aga-performance/README.md

 Destination not reached
 ```

+### Comments
+It took 7 hops with Global Accelerator, 28 with the Tokyo ALB and 30+ for Dublin and Oregon ALBs.

 ## Measuring the Total Time to download a 100KB file from AWS Global Accelerator vs directly from the ALBs

+**[cURL](https://curl.haxx.se/)** is an excellent tool for debugging web requests, it allows to find the response time of a request.

 Create a file named *"curl-format.txt"* with the following content: